 Green Belt Land to East of Cuffley - the narrow parcel allows for the assessment of land at the 53 southeast edge of the study area which is closest to London, as well as part of the gap to Goffs Oak.
 The southern boundary extends along the M25.
-54 Green Belt Land to North of Cuffley - the parcel forms part of the large block of countryside in the 04 east of the study area.
+54 Green Belt Land to North of Cuffley - the parcel forms part of the large block of countryside in the east of the study area.
 It allows for assessment of land between Brookmans Park and Cuffley.
 55 Green Belt Land to North West of Welwyn Garden City - the parcel allows for the assessment of 55 land along the northwest edge of Welwyn Garden City and cross into East Hertfordshire.
 Green Belt Land to between Welwyn Garden City and Digswell - the very small parcel allows for 56 the assessment of the narrow gap between 1 st and 2 nd tier settlements of Welwyn Garden City and Digswell.
-Green Belt Land to between Welwyn Garden City and Welwyn - the very small parcel allows for 57 the assessment of the narrow gap between 1 st and 2 nd tier settlements of Welwyn Garden City and Welwyn.
-Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between 58 second tier settlements (of Oaklands, Welwyn village and Digswell).
+Green Belt Land to between Welwyn Garden City and Welwyn - the very small parcel allows for 57 the assessment of the narrow gap between 1 st and 2 nd tier settlements of Welwyn Garden City and Makes a Welwyn.
+Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between 58 58 Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between second tier settlements (of Oaklands, Welwyn village and Digswell).
+It has been drawn to assess 58 59 Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between second tier settlements (of Oaklands, Welwyn village and Digswell).
 It has been drawn to assess these gaps between settlements.
-59 Green Belt Land to North of Oaklands - the parcel allows for the assessment of Green Belt land at 59 the north west edge of the study area to the north of Oaklands.
-60 Green Belt Land to East of Oaklands - the parcel allows for the assessment of Green Belt land at 00 the north west edge of the study area to the east of Oaklands and north of Welwyn village.
-L www.globalskm.com
+59 Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between second tier settlements (of Oaklands, Welwyn village and Digswell).
+It has been drawn to assess these gaps between settlements.
+Green Belt Land to North of Oaklands - the parcel allows for the assessment of Green Belt land at Green Belt Land to South of Oaklands - the parcel allows for the assessment of the land between second tier settlements (of Oaklands, Welwyn village and Digswell).
+It has been drawn to assess these gaps between settlements.
+Green Belt Land to North of Oaklands - the parcel allows for the assessment of Green Belt land at the north west edge of the study area to the north of Oaklands.

+www.globalskm.com